lupyuen/nuttx-star64/README.md

 - [Multiple kernels, ramdisks and FDT blobs](https://u-boot.readthedocs.io/en/latest/usage/fit/multi.html)

-# Add the Star64 JH7110 Arch and Board to NuttX
+# Add Star64 JH7110 Arch and Board to NuttX

 _How did we add Star64 JH7110 to NuttX as a new Arch and Board?_